 Does Nevada require child support?

-Nevada requires that a support order be put in place for all children.
+Nevada requires that a support order be put in place for all minor children.

 How do I calculate how much child support I owe?